If you're experiencing service level agreement (SLA) issues, use this guide to find solutions to the most common behaviors.

 SLA is not paused when the ticket status is pending

-The SLA timer does not pause when the ticket status is changed to Pending.
+The SLA timer doesn't pause when the ticket status changes to Pending.

 Pending not pausing the timer